GooseMod/OpenAsar/faq.md

 <!-- Contributing and Licensing related -->
 ### Is this 100% original?
-No, and depends on your definition.
-By original if you mean all of this is rewritten, the vast majority (~90%) is self-rewritten or modified in some way.
-If you mean original by design, etc. - no, as we have to follow Discord APIs to maintain compatibility.
+It depends on your definition.
+If by original you mean that all of this is rewritten - yes - the vast majority (~90%) is self-rewritten or modified in some way.
+If you mean using an original design - no - as we have to follow Discord APIs to maintain compatibility.

 ### Can I use this in my project?
 Sure!
 Just make sure to properly [respect the license](LICENSE) and clearly / transparently credit OpenAsar.